-The Committee is also responsible for providing quality assurance oversight for courses that do not result in the award of the College but that bear the name of the College.
-This includes, but is not limited to, continuing professional development, Horizons, Business for Professional Engineering and Scientists (BPES) modules, pre-sessional courses, and summer school courses, including outreach.
+The Committee is also responsible for providing quality assurance oversight for courses that do not result in an award of the College but that bear the name of the College.
+This includes, but is not limited to, continuing professional development, Horizons, Business for Professional Engineering and Scientists (BPES) modules, I-Explore modules, pre-sessional courses, and summer school courses, including outreach.
 The Committee’s remit excludes the Graduate School’s professional skills development programme and Careers Service’s training programme which are quality assured separately.

-Approval of programmes of study
+Approval of Programmes of Study

-- To oversee and approve an annual schedule of programme approval activity for the College linked to College Strategic Planning Round.
+- To oversee and approve an annual schedule of programme approval activity for the College linked to the College Strategic Planning Round.